 She then worked as an Environmental Monitoring Officer for the EA in Anglian Northern area, regularly writing reports on the state of fish populations within Lincolnshire rivers and carrying out routine fish and macrophyte surveys.
 Lauren now works as a Senior Aquatic Ecologist as AECOM, advising on anything relating to the freshwater environment.

 Born in Boston, Jon grew up fishing Lincolnshire rivers and drains with family, friends or in competitions.
-His love and enthusiasm for rivers and fish led him to studying freshwater fisheries at The University of Hull, where he now work full time, investigating the conservation and rehabilitation of UK rivers and fish populations.
+His love and enthusiasm for rivers and fish led him to studying freshwater fisheries at The University of Hull, where he now works full time, investigating the conservation and rehabilitation of UK rivers and fish populations.

 Being a Trustee of the Lincolnshire Rivers Trust provides Jon with the opportunity to give something back to the rivers where it all began, so that future generations can enjoy them as he once did.

-He left the Regulator in the early 1990's to establish his own Independent Environmental Law Firm, where he specialised in all aspects of Water Legislation in particular Water Resources & Flood Defence.
-He is the Author of several specialist legal textbooks.
+Terry joined the Board of Trustees in January 2015.
+He is a recently retired Environmental Lawyer who originally worked for Anglian Water before becoming Head of Legal Services for the Anglian Region of the NRA (now Environment Agency).
+He left the Regulator in the early 1990's to establish his own independent Law Firm, where he specialised in all aspects of Water Legislation in particular Water Resources and Flood Defence.
+He is the author of several specialist legal textbooks.

-© 2018 Lincolshire Rivers Trust
+© 2019 Lincolshire Rivers Trust